shannonriester/Beat-The-Bands-day-38/README.md

 - show vote count on the preview view
 - hide "votes" page if not signed in
 - fix signup modal view
-- put in divider for login/signup (when not logged in)